Leave a Message

 Is Needham, MA a good place to live?

 Yes.
-Needham consistently ranks among Massachusetts' best towns to live in, thanks to its top-rated public schools, low crime, walkable town center, and easy access to Boston via Route 128 and the MBTA commuter rail.
+Needham consistently ranks among Massachusetts' best towns to live in, thanks to its top-rated public schools, low crime, walkable town center at Needham Center, four MBTA Needham Line commuter rail stations with direct South Station service, and easy access to Boston via Route 128.
+The combination of school quality and walkable train access at nearly every neighborhood makes it one of the most complete suburban communities in Norfolk County.

 What is the cost of living in Needham, MA?

 Needham's cost of living is above the Massachusetts average, largely driven by housing costs.
-Median home prices are significantly higher than the state median, reflecting the town's school quality, safety, and location.
-Everyday expenses such as groceries, utilities, and transportation are comparable to other Greater Boston suburbs.
+The median home price is approximately $1.1M, reflecting the town's school quality, safety, four-station MBTA access, and location 14 miles from Boston.
+Everyday expenses including groceries, utilities, and transportation are comparable to other Greater Boston suburbs.
+Publisher to verify current median against MLS before deploying this page.

 What are the best neighborhoods in Needham, MA?